mystjc/cobaltic-themes/README.md

 ## About

-Cobaltic is a stylistic color scheme, inspired by both the [Nord](https://www.nordtheme.com/) and [Catppuccin](https://catppuccin.com/) color schemes, that aims to blend the elegance and simplicity of Nord with the soothing warmth and vibrancy of Catppuccin
+Cobaltic is a stylistic color scheme, inspired by both [Nord](https://www.nordtheme.com/) and [Catppuccin](https://catppuccin.com/) color schemes, that aims to blend the elegance and simplicity of Nord with the soothing warmth and vibrancy of Catppuccin

 This repository contains a collection of applications themed around Cobaltic